f4z3r/vault-workshop/README.md

 4. Operations
    1. Unsealing.
    2. Root token generation (in progress).
+   3. Unseal key share rotation.
-   3. Using the API (in progress).
+   4. Using the API (in progress).
-   4. Server configuration (in progress).
+   5. Server configuration (in progress).
-   5. Terraform configuration (in progress).
+   6. Terraform configuration (in progress).
-   6. Backup and Restore mechanisms (in progress).
+   7. Backup and Restore mechanisms (in progress).
-   7. Log analysis (in progress).
+   8. Log analysis.

 ## Usage